mrahma23/LSH-Canopy/README.md

 # LSH-Canopy
-Application of Canopy Clustering and Locality Sensitive Hashing on Metagenome data
+Application of Canopy Clustering and Locality Sensitive Hashing on Metagenomic data